Marinette/-ECE444-F2020-Lab3/README.md

 ![Activity 2 Screenshot](/images/image3.PNG)

 ## Docker vs Virtual Machine
 Docker runs on containers, which are like a virtual machine in a sense that they both take "images" (snapshot of your current computer environment) and upload it so that it can be shared with other people.
-The difference is that VMs take a snapshot of your entire OS and its resources, whereas containers are just snapshot of running processes.
+The difference is that VMs take a snapshot of your entire OS and its resources, whereas containers are take just enough information from the OS to run the process.
+As such, containers are much smaller and faster than virtual machines.